SAP/ownid-developer-tutorial/src/server-sdk.md

 ## Development technology
 The server SDK is developed using .NET Core 3.1.
+You have to take that in mind when considering to implement the SDK code.

 ## Server configuration